 After the adversary proceeding is filed, the AUSA should request that Education provide its litigation report.
 The Guidance makes clear that "Education is committed to supporting Department attorneys handling these cases."
 For each adversary proceeding, Education will provide with its litigation report to the AUSA a record of the debtor's account history, loan details, and, if available, an educational history.
-Importantly, the AUSA will share this information with the debtor.
+Importantly, the Guidance provides that the AUSA will share this account information with the debtor.
 Debtor attorneys should request this information from the AUSA if it is not routinely provided.
-The information from Education could be helpful in preparing the Attestation form, if it has not yet been submitted, or could be used to supplement an already submitted Attestation.
+The information from Education is helpful in preparing the Attestation form, and if it has not yet been received, it can be used to supplement an already submitted Attestation.

-Although the Guidance does not specifically address this point, the stated goal of the Guidance, to reduce litigation burdens on debtors and to simplify the "fact-gathering process," should mean that Department attorneys will not proceed with formal discovery in the adversary proceeding until a decision has been made that the case cannot be settled.
+The stated goal of the Guidance is to reduce litigation burdens on debtors and to simplify the "fact-gathering process."
+This should mean that Department attorneys will not proceed with formal discovery in the adversary proceeding until a decision has been made that the case cannot be settled.
 Thus, the debtor's attorney may wish to request that the AUSA enter into a stipulation extending the time for the parties to make the initial discovery disclosures under Rule 7026(a)(1) and for the scheduling of the parties' Rule 7026(f) conference.
+Some courts have entered local rules or standing orders that provide for extensions of the deadlines in undue hardship cases under the Guidance.6